- Why is cardio exercise necessary for BJJ fighters?

 In a 2015 study, by the International Journal of sports physiology, one group of runners who had been doing uphill running, were more efficient and fast in their performance as compared to those days when they were running on plain jogging tracks.

 Similarly, it is also recommended to runners to run the down hit.
-Running on the ascent may seem an easy task, you might be thinking that you will roll like a ball without any struggle but that is untrue.
+Running on the ascent may seem an easy task, you might think that you will roll like a ball without any struggle but that is untrue.
 Instead, it involves different muscles to balance your body.

 For instance, you feel a contraction in your lower calf and quads.
 All these exercises may help you to get better in BJJ, the fighter with the stronger legs might be the more dangerous one in grappling.